Expiration of user accounts

 Messages sent to the e-mail address of an expired user account will be returned to sender along with an error message in English, stating that the e-mail address in question does not exist.
 Redirecting e-mail to an address outside the University will not work after the account has expired.

 Information pertaining to the user account, files in the home folders and e-mail will be kept for one year after the user account has expired.
 After this period, the user account, e-mails and files in the home folder will be deleted.

 The simplest way to copy the files in your home folder is to put them on a flash drive or disk at a computer facility workstation.
-There are separate instructions available for using a flash drive.

 You can also access the files in the home folder by using a HY-VPN connection and linking your home folder to your own computer.
 Alternatively, the files can be transferred using the browser based VPN portal.

 Files can be transferred from a Unix system's home folder by using an SFTP transfer connection.

 You should announce your new e-mail address to those who need it well in advance before the university e-mail address expires.
 After this, you can direct messages arriving to the university address to the new address for the last few weeks, track who is still using the university address and notify them of the new address separately.
 Personnel should also take notice of the rules concerning official e-mail (Flamma) when forwarding their messages.

 You should save the messages that have accumulated during your time at the University before the user account expires, as there is no way to read the mail after expiry.